KevJohBer/The-Coffee-Spot/TESTING.md

 * If you enter invalid data on the subscription detail page the error message will remain even after exiting the website.
 * Choosing an addition on the customize product page will reset milk and size.
+* You get console errors on order page because the site is listening for elements that arent't displayed until you add an item to the cart.

 ## Unfinished Features

 * The order details is supposed to show you when your coffee is ready but it is currently displaying the time the order was created.
+* The order details and confirmation is supposed to show you what additions you added to the drinks.
+* Changing the billing info on your profile page is supposed to change it for the subscription billing aswell.
+* If you have customized billing info on profile then creating a subscription should fill out the fields for you.

 ## Testing Devices